krumon/NtCode/README.md

 # NT CODE FOR INDICATORS AND STRATEGIES

-The code is currently being developed
+The code is currently being developed.